nomadcrypto/seededrsa/README.md

 ## Verifying the generated RSA Keys

-I save they private and public keys from above to say key.pem(private) and key.pub.
+I save the private and public keys from above to say key.pem(private) and key.pub(public).
 Then you can use openssl to verify them like this:

 ```
 openssl rsa -in key.pem -check